BitcoinDesign/Guide/guide/daily-spending-wallet/requesting.md

    retina = "/assets/images/guide/daily-spending-wallet/requesting/Home@2x.png"
    modalImage = "/assets/images/guide/daily-spending-wallet/requesting/Home@2x.png"
    layout = "shadow"
-   caption = "Users can start the request flow as soon as they open their app." alt-text = "Screen showing the users home page with a number pad that can be used to initiate a request." width = 250 height = 541
+   caption = "Putting a number pad on the home screen makes the requesting process simple and fast." alt-text = "Screen showing the users home page with a number pad that can be used to initiate a request." width = 250 height = 541